-- The role of the Building Regulations 2010 or Building (Scotland) Act 2004 or the Building Regulations (Northern Ireland) 2000 (as amended) - Elements of structure according to the Building Regulations 'Approved Document B' - Properties and requirements for fire resistance for elements of structure; resistance to collapse, fire and smoke penetration and transfer of excessive heat, resistance of fire doors and glazing; the significance of any immediately visible damage and the need to repair it - Compartmentation to inhibit spread of fire and smoke within buildings, protection of openings in compartment walls and floors and fire stopping, cavity barriers, penetration seals, fire resisting ductwork - Fire-resisting dampers (mechanical or intumescent) - Internal fire growth, wall lining materials (including over-painting), fixtures, fittings and contents - Fire-resisting walls, floors and ceilings forming escape routes and the need to maintain fire resistance - Alarm systems linked to forced ventilation systems (automatic shutdown of ventilation system on activation of the fire alarm) - also see Element 3.2 - Means of preventing external fire spread: - construction of external walls and roofs - distance between buildings - use/activities undertaken at premises
+- Meaning of the term 'elements of structure' eg, 'elements of structure is the term applied to the main structural load bearing elements, such as structural frames, floors and load bearing walls' - Properties and requirements of fire resistance for elements of structure; resistance to collapse, fire and smoke penetration and transfer of excessive heat, resistance of fire doors and glazing, the significance of any immediately visible damage and the need to repair it - Compartmentation to inhibit spread of fire and smoke within buildings, protection of openings in compartment walls and floors and fire stopping, cavity barriers, penetration seals, fire resisting ductwork - Fire-resisting dampers (mechanical or intumescent) - Internal fire growth, wall lining materials (including over-painting), fixtures, fittings and contents - Fire resisting walls, floors and ceilings forming escape routes and the need to maintain fire resistance - Alarm systems linked to forced ventilation systems (automatic shutdown of ventilation system on activation of fire the fire alarm) also see Element 3.2

+- Means of preventing external fire spread:

+- construction of external walls and roofs

+- distance between buildings

+- use/activities undertaken at premises

-- surrounding premises - the role of the external walls in protecting escape routes at the boundaries.
+- surrounding premises

+- the role of external walls in protecting escape routes at the boundaries.

-4.2 Means of escape
+4.2 Means of escape (please also refer to Element 5.2)

-- Understanding of a means of escape - Principles, features and general requirements of means of escape: - alternative escape routes - understanding that all persons within the premises should be able to reach a place of ultimate safety before life-threatening conditions arise; either unaided or with the assistance of staff but without Fire Rescue Service (FRS) assistance (required safe egress time (RSET) versus available safe egress time (ASET)) - maximum travel distances - number and size of escape route for number of occupants, (and basic occupancy calculations for offices and places of work and public assembly) - requirements for escape stairs, passageways and doors - use of door releases and other escape devices (including the need for these to fail safe) - protection of escape routes - emergency escape lighting (EEL) common forms, modes of operation and signage; siting of luminaires and "Points of Emphasis"; limitations of emergency generators - design for progressive horizontal evacuation - final exit to a place of safety, etc - Management actions to maintain means of escape - Requirements for means of escape for vulnerable people and people with disabilities and/or mobility problems: - use of evacuation lifts and refuges - visual (including graphic), aural and tactile way-finding and exit sign systems - personal emergency evacuation plan (PEEP).
+- Understanding of a means of escape - Principles, features and general requirements of means of escape: - alternative escape routes - understanding that all persons within the premises should be able to reach a place of ultimate safety before life-threatening conditions arise; either unaided or with the assistance of staff but without Fire Rescue Service (FRS) assistance (Required Safe Egress Time (RSET) versus Available Safe Egress Time (ASET)) - escape distances (maximum travel distances) - number and size of escape route for number of occupants, (and basic occupancy calculations for offices and places of work and public assembly) - requirements for escape stairs, passageways and doors - use of door releases and other escape devices (including the need for these to fail safe) - protection of escape routes - emergency escape lighting (EEL) common forms, modes of operation and signage; siting of luminaires and "Point of Emphasis"; limitations of emergency generators - design for progressive horizontal evacuation - final exit to a place of safety, etc - Management actions to maintain means of escape - Need for means of escape for vulnerable people and people with disabilities and/or mobility problems: - use of evacuation lifts and refuges - visual (including graphics), aural and tactile way-finding and exit sign systems - personal emergency evacuation plan.